Serpentarius13/personal-blog/README.md

 - `/lib` is a folder for utilities, zod schemas, API client and so on.

-- `/styles` is for global styles: there is a `code.css` file specifically for styling code blocks, `components.css` for classes like `box` and `index.css` for other global styles and reexporting the other two.
+- `/styles` is for global styles: there is a `components.css` for classes like `box` and `index.css` for other global styles and reexporting the other two.

 `/plugins` is for any plugins, specifically for `rehype`, `remark` and `expressive-code`.